Movatterモバイル変換

 Rachida Dati tried to studymedicine, but failed twice in her first year.
 In October 1985, she completed aDEUG ineconomics at theUniversity of Dijon.[8]

-In 1997, following the advice ofSimone Veil andAlbin Chalandon, Dati joined and was admitted to theÉcole nationale de la magistrature, a public educational institution which offers courses necessary to become a magistrate.
+In 1997, following the advice ofSimone Veil andAlbin Chalandon, Dati was admitted to and joined theÉcole nationale de la magistrature (French National School for the Judiciary), a public educational institution which offers courses necessary to become a magistrate.
 Upon leaving in 1999, she became a legal auditor at theBobignytribunal de grande instance (high court).
-She went on to become judge for collective procedures[10] at thetribunal de grande instance inPéronne and eventually an assistant to theattorney general of theÉvry tribunal.
+She went on to become a judge for collective procedures[10] at thetribunal de grande instance inPéronne and eventually an assistant in the financial section to the prosecutor of theÉvrytribunal de grande instance.

 Career in politics